-Denver sewing enthusiasts can find programs at two community and one technical college, which are described below.
+Denver sewing enthusiasts can find programs at one community and one technical college, which are described below.
 Along with a summary of the program options and learning outcomes, the following resource includes a comparison table with essential school information, such as the cost of attendance.

 - Students can also take an introductory sewing class at Arapahoe Community College, which is another affordable option for students who need to brush up on their sewing skills.
 The college is located 11.5 miles from the city's downtown.

 - Students who are looking for additional programs in sewing can study at Emily Griffith Technical College.
 This school is less than one mile from downtown Denver.

 As noted on the table below, each of the featured schools has an open admissions policy for degree-seeking students.
 The table also includes information about program costs, the percentage of first-time students who return after one year and graduation rates.

 |School Type||2-year, public||< 2-year, public|

 |Total Enrollment (2014)||10,401*||3,612*|